modmore/docs/en/04_Redactor/01_v3.x/Upgrades/From_2.x.md

 This imported set will be as close as a match to your old configuration as possible, but keep in mind not every old setting has a new option.

-**Your imported set is not automatically enabled.** Navigate to Extras > Redactor Configuration to find it.
-Open it and make sure it was properly imported and works the way you expect it to.
+**Your imported set will be automatically enabled.** Please test it to make sure it was properly imported and works the way you expect it to.

-When all looks good, you can enable it from either the configuration sets grid (right click it in the list) or [the system settings](../Usage/Content).
+To help ease with upgrading when using custom CSS, the v2 "redactor-editor" class is added to your imported configuration set (in Appearance > Content style class); this will not be present on the standard configuration sets.
+[Learn more about custom styling in v3](../Features/Custom_CSS)

+The JSON structure for custom formatting has changed in v3 and will need to be manually updated.

 **Important:** downgrading from 3 to 2 is **not supported**.
-If you're not sure yet if you want to start using Redactor 3 right away, start by upgrading on a development site and only upgrade production when you're happy.
+If you're not sure yet if you want to start using Redactor 3 right away, test the upgrade on a development site and only upgrade production when you're happy.

 Old system settings from v2, with a few exceptions, are removed on the first upgrade to v3.